New: Continuous Control for Salesforce ARM Certified on AppExchange + SuiteApp →

 A Q&A for finance and RevOps leaders on delivery, embedded revenue infrastructure, and how to fix quote-to-cash in NetSuite without adding risk or new systems.

-- Quote-to-cash breaks when finance teams are forced to manage complexity across disconnected systems.
+• Quote-to-cash breaks when finance teams are forced to manage complexity across disconnected systems

-- Adding another billing or monetization platform increases delivery risk instead of reducing it.
+• Adding another billing or monetization platform increases delivery risk instead of reducing it

-- Embedded revenue infrastructure keeps Salesforce and NetSuite aligned without spreadsheets or manual handoffs.
+• Embedded revenue infrastructure keeps Salesforce and NetSuite aligned without spreadsheets or manual handoffs

-- Continuous helps finance teams support modern pricing models while maintaining control, auditability, and trust in the numbers.
+• Continuous helps finance teams support modern pricing models while maintaining control, auditability, and trust in the numbers

 You've had a unique path into NetSuite.
 What led you here?

 When an opportunity opened up to step into a NetSuite administrator role, I jumped at it.
-From there, I expanded into owning broader enterprise applications, including NetSuite and Salesforce, with a strong focus on compliance, change management, SDLC, and segregation of duties.
+From there, I expanded into owning broader enterprise applications including NetSuite and Salesforce, with a strong focus on compliance, change management, SDLC, and segregation of duties.
 Later, I shifted into consulting and services, partnering directly with customers to implement and optimize NetSuite in real-world environments.

 What made Continuous the right next step?

+Two things stood out to me: the people and the product.
 Culture matters a lot to me, especially as a remote worker.
-I want to feel like I’m part of a team moving in the same direction and building something meaningful.
-Continuous gave me that feeling from day one.
+Continuous gave me that feeling of being part of a team moving in the same direction from day one.

 The product mission was equally compelling.
-I’ve seen how often quote-to-cash becomes a bottleneck as pricing models evolve.
-What stood out is that Continuous is not about adding another system.
-It is about improving how the systems finance teams already rely on work together.
+I've seen how often quote-to-cash becomes a bottleneck as pricing models evolve.
+What stood out is that "Continuous is not about adding another system.
+It is about improving how the systems finance teams already rely on work together."

 How do you explain Continuous Revenue Fabric to finance leaders dealing with complexity across Salesforce and NetSuite?

-If sales is quoting in Salesforce and finance is managing orders, billing, and revenue in NetSuite, those systems often don’t speak the same language, especially with usage-based or hybrid pricing.
+I think of Revenue Fabric as something that embeds into your existing tools and helps them work together the way they were meant to.
+If sales is quoting in Salesforce and finance is managing orders, billing, and revenue in NetSuite, those systems often don't speak the same language — especially with usage-based or hybrid pricing.
 Continuous Revenue Fabric enables that flow end to end so sales can stay in Salesforce, finance can stay in NetSuite, and the handoffs actually work without forcing teams into a third standalone system.

 Why does embedded revenue infrastructure matter from a delivery perspective?

+From a delivery standpoint, the biggest risk I see is introducing more complexity in the name of solving complexity.
 Standalone billing platforms often introduce a separate operating layer with their own logic, workflows, and reconciliation processes.
-Even when data syncs back to Salesforce or NetSuite, teams still end up managing pricing rules, billing behavior, and exceptions outside the systems they rely on day to day.
+Even when data syncs back to Salesforce or NetSuite, teams still end up managing pricing rules and billing behavior outside the systems they rely on day to day.
 That fragmentation is where delivery risk shows up.

-Embedded infrastructure keeps the flow where it belongs, between the systems finance and sales already trust.
+Embedded infrastructure keeps the flow where it belongs — between the systems finance and sales already trust.
 That leads to cleaner implementations, fewer points of failure, and more confidence in the numbers downstream.

 Where do you most often see misalignment between sales and finance?